doctrine/migrations/README.markdown

 ## Configuration

-The last thing you need to do is configure your migrations.
-You can do so manually by always passing the --migrations-dir and --version-table options but really it is ideal to use a XML/YAML configuration file.
-For this you can use the --configuration option to manually specify the path to a configuration file to use.
-If you don't specify any options it will look for a file named configuration.xml or configuration.yml at the root of your command line.
-So for these examples I have created a configuration.xml like the following:
+The last thing you need to do is to configure your migrations.
+You can do so manually by always passing the _--migrations-dir_ and _--version-table_ options but really it is ideal to use a XML/YAML configuration file.
+For this you can use the _--configuration_ option to manually specify the path to a configuration file to use.
+If you don't specify any options it will look for a file named _configuration.xml_ or _configuration.yml_ at the root of your command line.
+So for these examples I have created a _configuration.xml_ like the following:

     <?xml version="1.0" encoding="UTF-8"?>